breannanpr/CityofMissoulaBudgetCapstone/README.md

 ## Raw Data to Power BI Pipeline
-**[Currently in progress, will be adding more information to this section.
-Currently the process is as below]**

 This partially manual and automatic data cleaning pipeline utilizes Google Colab as a data cleaning processor to host python code in an interactive environment for the employee carrying out the task.

 **1. Beginning Extracting the Raw Data Files**